Fixed versus adjustable loans

-With a fixed-rate loan, your payment doesn't change for the life of your mortgage.
-The portion of the payment that goes for principal (the amount you borrowed) will increase, however, your interest payment will go down in the same amount.
-The property tax and homeowners insurance will increase over time, but for the most part, payment amounts on these types of loans change little over the life of the loan.
+A fixed-rate loan features the same payment over the life of the loan.
+The property tax and homeowners insurance will increase over time, but for the most part, payments on fixed rate loans change little over the life of the loan.

-Your first few years of payments on a fixed-rate loan are applied primarily toward interest.
-The amount applied to principal goes up gradually each month.
+Your first few years of payments on a fixed-rate loan go primarily to pay interest.
+The amount applied to your principal amount increases up slowly every month.

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Amity Mortgage LLC at (203) 729-6681 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan to lock in a low interest rate.
+People choose fixed-rate loans because interest rates are low and they want to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Amity Mortgage LLC at (203) 729-6681 to learn more.

-ARMs most often feature their lowest rates at the beginning of the loan.
-They provide the lower interest rate for an initial period that varies greatly.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs most often have their lowest, most attractive rates at the start of the loan.
+They guarantee the lower interest rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are best for people who expect to move in three or five years.
-These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are usually best for people who expect to move within three or five years.
+These types of ARMs benefit borrowers who plan to move before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
-ARMs can be risky when property values go down and borrowers can't sell their home or refinance their loan.
+You might choose an Adjustable Rate Mortgage to get a lower initial interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates if they can't sell their home or refinance with a lower property value.